PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/README.md

 This repository contains my write-ups and notes while solving the **OverTheWire Bandit** wargame.

-Bandit is the starting point of my Linux journey, helping me build a solid foundation in Linux command-line usage for CTFs and cybersecurity.
-Each write-up documents my thought process, the commands I used, and the Linux concepts I learned throughout the challenges.

-## About

 Bandit is a beginner-friendly Linux wargame created by **OverTheWire**.
 It introduces fundamental Linux command-line skills that are widely used in system administration, scripting, and cybersecurity.

+## About

+This repository is the starting point of my Linux journey, helping me build a solid foundation in Linux command-line usage for CTFs and cybersecurity.
+Each write-up documents my thought process, the commands I used, and the Linux concepts I learned throughout the challenges.

 ## Repository Structure